paperlesspaper/paperlesspaper-hardware/README.md

 ![detail image of the pcb](images/paper7/pcb-display-applicance.png)

 A jig to hold the display/appliance while you bond it.
 Keeps the panel centered relative to the frame opening.

+#### lasercut/Lasercut-back-generic.ai and .svg

+The lasercut source files to create the backside of the picture frame.

+#### 3D print (battery compartment & spacers)

+For the 3D printed files you can find the replacement parts also at [Makerworld](https://makerworld.com/de/models/1668788-paper-7-battery-compartment#profileId-1766474).
+The recommended material is PETG.
+There are no screws needed.
+Only the battery cover needs to be glued for better durability.
+Use regular superglue to glue it.